jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-### Figure 6

-PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.
+**Figure 6:** PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.

-### References

-AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---